ClusterLabs/pacemaker/doc/sphinx/Pacemaker_Explained/resources.rst

 Systemd
 _______

-Some newer distributions have replaced the old
+Most Linux distributions have replaced the old
-`SysV <http://en.wikipedia.org/wiki/Init#SysV-style>`_ style of initialization daemons and scripts with an alternative called `Systemd <http://www.freedesktop.org/wiki/Software/systemd>`_.
+`SysV <http://en.wikipedia.org/wiki/Init#SysV-style>`_ style of initialization daemons and scripts with
+`Systemd <http://www.freedesktop.org/wiki/Software/systemd>`_.

 Pacemaker is able to manage these services `if they are present`.